ash-shell/logger/README.md

 ## Getting started

-Ash-Logger is part of the Ash core, so you can just start using it in your Ash modules.
+Logger is part of the Ash core, so you can just start using it in your Ash modules.

 ## Example Usage